VisitRome.com

 6 min read

-Rome offers excellent cycling opportunities for both casual riders and serious cyclists.
+Rome has excellent cycling opportunities for both casual riders and serious cyclists.
 From park paths to historic roads, the city provides diverse routes that showcase its scenery from two wheels.
 This guide highlights the top 10 cycling routes in Rome, ranging from leisurely rides through ancient parks to more challenging routes along historic roads.
+For those seeking a leisurely visit, the Appia Antica park has a 10-kilometer path lined with ancient ruins and cypress trees.

 1. Villa Borghese Gardens Loop